-In the United States alone over 100 billion single use plastic bags are given out by retailers every year, at a cost to retailers of $4 billion (production of these bags requires the equivalent of 12 million barrels of oil per year).
+- In the United States alone over 100 billion single-use plastic bags are given out by retailers every year, at a cost to retailers of $4 billion (production of these bags requires the equivalent of 12 million barrels of oil per year).

-Plastics do not biodegrade, but instead break down into smaller and smaller particles.
-These plastic particles not only persist in the ocean, but they absorb the toxins from the ocean and are then eaten by fish, sea birds and other marine life.
-These particles are absorbed into the food web, and over 100,000 marine mammals and turtles die each year because they eat, swallow, or get tangled up in plastics.
+- Plastics do not biodegrade, but instead break down into smaller and smaller particles.
+These plastic particles not only persist in the ocean, but they absorb any toxins that may exist in sea water (DDT, (POPs or persistent organic pollutants).

 - Fish, seabirds, and other marine life occasionally ingest this plastic, meaning they are also consuming those toxins.
 This accumulation of toxins has the potential to reach human consumers, meaning we are also at risk from plastic pollution.

 - Less than 5% of plastic bags are ever recycled.

 - More than 3.5 million tons of plastics were discarded in 2008.

 - Plastic is the most common type of marine litter worldwide.

 Eight Ways To Rise Above Plastics!

 Simple, easy things you can do to start reducing your “plastic footprint” right now!